-$\varepsilon{th,reference plant}$ should represent the efficiency of heat generation in commonly installed new biomass cogeneration power plants in the respective industry sector in the country or region.
-Project participants should choose the efficiency in a conservative manner, document relevant sources of information (relevant studies, measurements and/or expert judgements) and justify their choice in the PDD.
+$\varepsilon{th,reference\ plant}$ should represent the efficiency of heat generation in commonly installed new biomass cogeneration power plants in the respective industry sector in the country or region.
+Project participants should choose the efficiency in a conservative manner, i.e. choose a higher value within a plausible range, document relevant sources of information (relevant studies, measurements and/or expert judgements) and justify their choice in the PDD.

-To determine $\varepsilon{th,pre project}$, project participants shall measure the net efficiency of heat generation prior to project implementation and use, as a conservative approach, the higher value between the measured efficiency and the manufacturer's information on the efficiency of the plant.
+To determine $\varepsilon{th,pre\ project}$, project participants shall measure the net efficiency of heat generation prior to project implementation.

 To determine $\varepsilon{th,existing plant(s)}$, project participants shall measure the net efficiency of heat generation prior to project implementation in all existing cogeneration plant(s).
-In case of several plant(s), the average efficiency should be determined by weighting the individual efficiencies with the historic electricity generation from the most recent three years.
 Emission reductions shall only be accounted as long as the existing plant(s) is/are still operating.